Caroline Yale: Biography

-Caroline Ardelia Yale was born September 29, 1848, in Charlotte, Vermont, where she lived until the age of ten.
-She then moved to Williston, Vermont, and was educated at home by tutors with the support of her parents.
+Caroline later moved to Williston, Vermont, and was educated at home by tutors with the support of her parents.
 Her father was the President of the American Association to Promote the Teaching of Speech to the Deaf.
 She also attended schools in Williston, and from 1866 to 1868 she attended Mount Holyoke Seminary (which became Mount Holyoke College).

 After completing her education she taught in schools in Brandon, Vermont, and Williston, Vermont, until 1870, when she began to work at the Clarke School for the Deaf in Northampton, Massachusetts.
 In 1873 she achieved the rank of associate principal, staying in that position until 1886, when she succeeded Harriet B. Rogers as the principal of the school.
 Although Harriet Burbank Rogers was the initial founder of the Clarke Institution, it was Caroline Yale who emerged as the institutional leader of the oral movement.

 Caroline Yale worked for 63 years at the Clarke School for Hearing and Speech, including 36 years as principal.
-In 1882 she began to collaborate with another teacher to develop a more comprehensive system of phonetic symbols than Alexander Melville Bell’s "Visible Speech.”
-Together they developed the “Northampton Vowel and Consonant Charts”, which she described in detail in her pamphlet Formation and Development of Elementary English Sounds, 1892.
+In 1882 she began to collaborate with another teacher to develop a more comprehensive system of phonetic symbols than Alexander Melville Bell's "Visible Speech".
+Together they developed the "Northampton Vowel and Consonant Charts", which she described in detail in her pamphlet Formation and Development of Elementary English Sounds, 1892.
 She also collaborated with Alexander Graham Bell and his father, Alexander Melville Bell, on the development of her phonetic system and teaching methods.
 This became the most widely used system in America.

 In 1889 she established a teacher training department at Clarke School for the Deaf that had sent teachers to schools for the deaf in 31 states and 9 foreign countries before her death in Northampton on July 2, 1933.
 In 1919, she is featured as the Principal and one of the original corporators of that institution, along with Alexander Graham Bell, U.S. President Calvin Coolidge, President of National Geographic Society Gilbert Hovey Grosvenor, Inventor George Crompton, and President of Massachusetts Bar John C. Hammond.